johnbri/Uniquiz/README.md

 To start the project

-Clone the project to your desktop, launch npm install in console in project folder, launch npm start to start a local server and use the app in http://localhost:3000/
+1.Clone the project to your desktop
+2. launch "npm install" in console in project folder
+3. launch "npm start" to start a local server
+4. use the app in http://localhost:3000/